AlixANNERAUD/Web_site/content/Skills/index.md

 {{< katex >}}

 {{< lead >}}
 Here is a list of my skills.
+To give you a more concrete idea of my skills, I invite you to check out [my projects](/projects)
 {{< /lead >}}

 ## {{< icon "code-solid" >}} Programming languages